Tigers vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jorge Mateo and the Baltimore Orioles will see Eduardo Rodriguez on the mound for the Detroit Tigers in the second game of a four-game series, Friday at 6:40 PM ET.
+The Baltimore Orioles and Jorge Mateo square off against Nick Maton and the Detroit Tigers on Saturday, in the second game of a four-game series at Comerica Park.

-The Orioles are -135 moneyline favorites in this matchup against the Tigers (+110).
-A 7.5-run total has been set in this matchup.
+The Tigers are -110 moneyline favorites in this matchup with the Orioles (-110).
+The matchup's total is listed at 8 runs.

 Tigers vs. Orioles Odds & Info